nushackers/nushackers-site/content/hackerschool/past-sessions.md

 ### Can't make it for hackerschool or missed a session?

 You can view recordings of our past hackerschool sessions on [our YouTube channel](https://youtube.com/nushackerschannel).
-All our hackerschool sessions will be recorded and uploaded to YouTube.
+All our hackerschool sessions will be recorded and uploaded to YouTube after each session.